apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 :caches: An object with keys that are the names of monitored :term:`cache servers`
 	:server name: The name of the server being monitored

-		:isAvailable: Whether or not this cache is available for monitoring
+		:isAvailable: Whether or not this cache is available for routing
-		:ipv4Available: Whether or not an IPV4 interface on this cache is available for monitoring
+		:ipv4Available: Whether or not an IPV4 interface on this cache is available for routing
-		:ipv6Available: Whether or not an IPV6 interface on this cache is available for monitoring
+		:ipv6Available: Whether or not an IPV6 interface on this cache is available for routing
 		:status: The status of this server, along with any additional reason for it to be marked as such
-		:lastHmPoll: The last time the health data for this server was polled by a traffic monitor
+		:lastPoll: The last time the health data for this server was polled by a traffic monitor

 :deliveryServices: An object with keys as the names of monitored :term:`Delivery Services`
 	:delivery service name: The name of the delivery service being monitored
 		:disabledLocations: A list of disabled locations for this delivery service
-		:isAvailable: Whether or not this delivery service is available for monitoring
+		:isAvailable: Whether or not this delivery service is available for routing

 .. code-block:: http
 	:caption: Example Response